ekayasare/ekayasare/README.md

 </p>

 <p align='left'>
-    I’m particularly interested in projects that allow me to apply machine learning, predictive analytics, and data visualization to industries like healthcare, finance, and tech.
+    I’m particularly interested in projects that allow me to apply Python (Pandas), SQL, Data Visualization (Matplotlib), and Machine Learning (scikit-learn, NLTK, TensorFlow) to industries like healthcare and tech.
 With hands-on experience in building models, performing data cleaning and preprocessing, and delivering actionable insights, I aim to help businesses and organizations achieve smarter outcomes through data-driven strategies.
 </p>

 <p align='left'>